peterle95/EcoConnect/TECHNOLOGIES_AND_MILESTONES.md

 - Replace the current static picture background with a video background.
 - Implement logic to detect slow network connections and switch to a static picture backup for the background in such cases.
 - Add social login functionality for Google, Apple, and Meta accounts.
 This involves integrating their respective SDKs or APIs and handling the authentication flow.
+- Depending if user is person or organisation it brings you to different dashboards

 2. Sign Up Page:

+- Option for organizations
 - Apply the same background video and static picture fallback as the login page.
 - Implement a password confirmation field.
 - Add JavaScript or TypeScript logic to compare the two password fields and ensure they match before allowing form submission.